 Tips & Tricks

-• Always let the lemon syrup cool before dipping cookies
+Always let the lemon syrup cool before dipping cookies to prevent them from becoming too soggy and losing their structure.

 Pro Tips

-• Chill overnight for the best flavor and structure
+- Chill overnight for the best flavor and structure, allowing the dessert to develop a rich taste.

-• Use a glass dish to show off the layers
+- Use a glass dish to show off the beautiful layers of the tiramisu, making it visually appealing.

-• Add a thin final dusting of powdered sugar before serving
+- Add a thin final dusting of powdered sugar before serving to enhance the dessert's presentation.

 Step-by-Step Instructions